mbdavid/LiteDB/src/content/docs/Indexes.md

 ### EnsureIndex()

 Indexes are created via `EnsureIndex`.
-This method create the index if it does not exist and does nothing if already exists.
+This method creates the index if it does not exist and does nothing if already exists.

 An index can be created over any valid `BsonExpression.`